slashP/Vali/readme.md

 * `vali generate --file "NO.json"` - Generate locations based on the JSON file specified.

 # Commands
 * `vali download` - Download data.
-You will get asked which countries you want to download data for.
+You will be asked which countries you want to download data for.
 * `vali generate --file norway.json` - Generate locations based on specification in `norway.json`.
 * `vali subdivisions --country "ES"` - Export default subdivision distribution data for Spain as JSON.
 * `vali subdivisions --country "ES" --text` - Export default subdivision distribution data for Spain as text.